New Patient Registration

 Firstly, please check you are within our Practice boundary (see map of Practice area).
 The Reception Staff can assist you to complete the necessary forms.
 It would be helpful if you have your NHS Number (which is on your Medical Card) with you.
 If you can’t find your Medical Card don’t worry as we can still register you.
 We will try to help you see the Doctor of your choice but this is not always possible.

-You will need to complete a registration form (GMS1) and a health questionnaire which will provide useful information whilst we wait for your medical records to arrive from your previous doctor.
+To register at the surgery, you will need to complete a registration form (GMS1) and a health questionnaire which will provide useful information whilst we wait for your medical records to arrive from your previous doctor.
 These forms are available at reception or can be downloaded below, printed out, filled in and returned: